N0153128/DigiRunner/README.md

 - Home - A hardware representation of a single user node that serves as an entry point to the network for other Alts.

 ### News and updates
-- *25.04.2022* Robot class now has all features of the Atom class with improved hierarchy and Effective Builder Pattern implementation.
-Atom class becomes deprecated.
+- *25.04.2022* Robot class now has all features of the Depricated.Atom class with improved hierarchy and Effective Builder Pattern implementation.
+Depricated.Atom class becomes deprecated.
 - *30.05.2022* Added abstract UDP client and server, added auto-port selection for the client, added Fetcher daemon for the client, added shortcuts, for easy input parsing.

 ### API (kinda)
+- Hub server port: 4445

 *Robot getters*
 - `Robot.getInit()`  returns Init parameter if specified.
 - `Robot.getDivider()` returns Divider parameter if specified.